-SEG and Motorsports revenues are not material to the Company as a whole.
-However, due to the recording of long-lived asset impairment charges, the operating difficulties and resulting higher costs, SEG and Motorsports incurred significant operating losses.
-Based on certain substantial contractual obligations and current projections for OWW, the Company does not expect that margins of SEG or Motorsports will converge with those of the rest of the Company.
-Accordingly, the Company began to report SEG and Motorsports as separate reportable segments.
-The Company has determined that SEG will be disbanded and its component parts reallocated to other reporting units during the second quarter of 2004.
+The revenues of OWW and Motorsports are not material to the Company as a whole.
+However, due to the recording of long-lived asset impairment charges, operating difficulties and resulting higher costs, OWW and Motorsports have incurred operating losses.
+Based on certain substantial contractual obligations at Motorsports and revised projections for OWW, the Company does not expect that margins for these businesses will converge with those of the rest of the Company.
+Given the expected margin performance and other factors indicating that OWW and Motorsports have different economic characteristics than IPG (excluding OWW and Motorsports), OWW and Motorsports are maintained as separate reportable segments.